grokify/ringcentral-demos-webhooks/javascript-express/README.md

 http://localhost:8080/callback
 ```

 Note: If you set the following parameters, you can start this demo using TLS.
 Be sure you are using HTTPS for your redirect URI.
+If you are using ngrok with your localhost, ngrok will provide a https tunnel to your http service so there's no need to set up your own https capability during development.

 | Property | Information |
 |----------|-------------|
 | `MY_APP_TLS_ENABLED` | Set to `1` for HTTPS and `0` for HTTP |
 | `MY_APP_TLS_PRIVATE_KEY` | Set to path to PEM file for private key |
 | `MY_APP_TLS_CERTIFICATE` | Set to path to PEM file for certificate |

-### Development

-For development purposes, you can set up a webhook to a local host using [ngrok](https://ngrok.com/).
-Of note, it's possible to run a HTTP server on localhost without TLS while exposting a TLS-enabled ngrok public hostname.

 ## Usage